pmisteliac/devenv/README.md

 If files in a repository are marked as ignored, add that repository as a version control root.
 See [Associate a directory with a version control system﻿](https://www.jetbrains.com/help/idea/enabling-version-control.html#associate_directory_with_VCS) for more info.

-If you do not want to use the wrapper, when importing the Gradle project, choose a local Gradle installation with `Specified location` (e.g., `/Users/gohla/.sdkman/candidates/gradle/5.6.4`).

 ## Importing into Eclipse